emptylight370/siyuan-vscodelite-edit/README.md

 > Full changelog view [ChangeLog](https://github.com/emptylight370/siyuan-vscodelite-edit/blob/scss/changelog.md)

+- v2.3.8
+  - Fix the issue when enabled background plugin adaption, the background of graph is transparent and can't view normally
 - v2.3.7
   - Fix graph view background with background plugin adaption switch on
   - Improve the style of snippet: CodeBlock show action buttons when hover
 - v2.3.6
   - Fix the issue of bazaar tab color in bright mode
   - Add mouse hover style for other division line
-- v2.3.5
-  - Fix the issue where the shadow of a custom list sequence was displayed in the wrong position
-  - Add code snippet: Fix the display position of the list sequence shadow by queguaiya

 # Special fitness